Cheshire East Councillors privacy notice

 - your signature (signing your Declaration of Acceptance of Office form)

 - your name, your address (which can be withheld on request, from the Councillor profile page and may appear on the Cheshire East website on any legally published notices that have been produced in connection with the election) and contact details (both private for internal use and those you wish to make public)

 - date of birth and National Insurance number (for payroll and taxation purposes)

-- car registration number (for car park pass) and confirmation of business use/passenger liability insurance (for mileage claims)
+- make, model and car registration number (for car park pass) and confirmation of business use/passenger liability insurance (for mileage claims)